 Title: Pseudo-CR on Key issue: UAV Aeronautical data communication with USS/UTM

-Spec: 3GPP R 23.755
+Spec: 3GPP TR 23.755

 Agenda item: 8.5

 Document for: Approval

 Contact: shuaiizhao@tencent.com

 1. Introduction

 It was recognized from the LS sent back from SA1 regarding LS S6-200620 that “Indicated parameters show by which means the UAV and UAV controller shall be identified and inform that list of identification data sent towards the UTM could be quite long”.
 It is essential for SA6, when defining application enablers, to recognize how UAV data communication might be happening and how data would be formed.

 This pCR proposes a key issue to be studied on data communication characteristics in terms of data size, format and whether and how to use existing network protocols for such a data processing.